offerfluffy/TVapp/README.md

-# TV Example
+# TV application

-Creates a project that can build for Apple TV and Android TV targets.
+A project for Apple TV and Android TV targets.

 This project utilizes: